venkat299/iitm-ux-scripts/README.md

 # iitm-ux-scripts
 This repository hosts userscripts designed to enhance the student experience on the IITM placement portal

-### Hide Closed/Ineligible Rows
+## Hide closed and ineligible rows

-- The first script cleans up the company list by automatically hiding rows where the Action column indicates “Ineligible” or “Closed.”
-- It also shortens long external‐link URLs, adjusts the table layout to eliminate horizontal scrolling, and
-- adds a toggle button near the page controls so you can show or hide the filtered rows at any time.
+The first script removes clutter by hiding rows where the Action column is Ineligible or Closed.
+It also shortens very long external‑link URLs, fits the table within the viewport without horizontal scrolling, and adds a toggle next to the page controls to show or hide the filtered entries.

-### Tick Button Credits Selector

-- The second script inserts a small tick button (✓) into the S.No. column of each row.
-Clicking the button selects that company and tallies its credit value.
-- A running total of the number of selected companies and the sum of credits appears next to the existing page buttons.
-Selections persist across pagination and browser sessions via localStorage, so you can keep track of your credit usage as you browse.
+## Credits selector with tick and cross

+The second script adds compact controls to eligible rows (those whose Action is Yet To Open or Register):

+A tick (✓) in the S.No. column selects that row and adds its credit value to a running total.
+The summary of selected rows and total credits is displayed near the page controls and persists across pages and sessions via localStorage.

+A cross (×) appended to the Company Name cell strikes out the row when clicked.
+This cross state also persists.

+Both controls are scaled down and aligned inline to minimise space.

 ## Installation